 On September 22, 2022, shortly after My Dress-Up Darling Season 2 was confirmed to be in production, it was also announced that the manga had reached 7.5 million copies in circulation for manga volumes 1 through 10.

 While that’s not a Tokyo Revengers level boost, it was enough to make it on the Oricon Top 15 chart for the first two months of 2022.
 In February 2022, the manga sold 406,226 copies and was number 7 in Oricon’s Top 20 by Series.

 The My Dress-Up Darling even outsold popular manga like the Attack On Titan manga, the Dr. STONE manga, the One Punch Man manga, the Komi Can’t Communicate manga, the Welcome to Demon-School!
 Iruma-kun manga, the Golden Kamuy manga, the Rent-A-Girlfriend manga, and the Spy x Family manga during that time frame.
 Notably, all of those series had, or will have anime TV sequels (even Spy x Family had Spy x Family Part 2).

 The main issue is whether Aniplex already planned out the second season of the My Dress-Up Darling anime in advance.
-If early pre-production has already begun the second season could come out in late 2023, but if not then anime fans should expect a multi-year wait for the TV sequel.
+If early pre-production began before the first season finished airing then the second season could come out in late 2023, but if not then anime fans should expect a multi-year wait for the TV sequel.

 In Winter 2022, the My Dress-Up Darling Season 1 anime was streaming on Crunchyroll, Funimation, VRV, and Netflix Japan (not Netflix USA, Hulu, or Amazon Prime Video).